guestdaniel/GuestOxenham2022/README.md

 ### Figure 5

-Figure 5 plots excitation patterns for simulated medium spontaneous rate (MSR) auditory nerve fibers responding to the DBL stimuli from Experiment 2.
-The simulations and plot are generated by a single `.py` script.
+Figure 5 plots ISI histogram sand excitation patterns for the DBL stimuli from Experiment 2.
+The simulations and plots are generated by two `.py` scripts.

 ### Figure 6